sourcegraph/about/content/blogposts/2022/openssl-307-vulnerabilities.md

 #### The low level API, and C and C++ users

-Client authentication is ultimately enabled by setting [the SSL_VERIFY_PEER option](https://www.openssl.org/docs/manmaster/man3/SSL_CTX_set_verify.html) when issuing or handling a TLS request.
-The problem is that this option is also used by clients for innocuous purposes, and there are no API differences between server and client mode — or, for that matter, vulnerable and non-vulnerable versions of OpenSSL — to craft a one-size-fits-all code search.

-So, one option would be to simply search for `SSL_VERIFY_PEER`, and if the user knows that there are OpenSSL-using servers in their code base, this would likely be enough to be interesting.
+TLS client authentication is triggered by setting the SSL_VERIFY_PEER flag when handling a TLS request.
+However, this flag is also used by unrelated client requests, so searching for SSL_VERIFY_PEER is unhelpful on its own.
+So, one option would be to simply search for `SSL_VERIFY_PEER`, and if you know that there are OpenSSL-using servers in their code base, this would likely be enough to be interesting.

 There are a couple of possibilities for narrowing this down further:

 * Servers generally also call `SSL_set_accept_state`, so while there's no guarantee this will happen in the same source file as the option is set, [a search like this](https://sourcegraph.com/search?q=context:global+%28lang:C+OR+lang:C%2B%2B%29+-file:.h%24+-f:openssl+SSL_set_verify.*SSL_VERIFY_PEER+AND+SSL_set_accept_state&patternType=regexp) would at least pinpoint a subset of possible problems.
 * There are additional constants that can be added to SSL_VERIFY_PEER that _do_ indicate that a client certificate is being handled specifically, such as `SSL_VERIFY_FAIL_IF_NO_PEER_CERT`, `SSL_VERIFY_CLIENT_ONCE`, and `SSL_VERIFY_POST_HANDSHAKE`.
 Any of these appearing in search results would be strong signals that further investigation is required.

-Neither of these deal with the question of figuring out if the user is using OpenSSL 3 specifically.
-That's going to require knowledge of how their project is built that we likely don't have.
-(Building C and C++ projects tends to be highly non-standardised.)

 #### Node.js

 Node.js version 16 and later use OpenSSL 3.
-Unlike many other ecosystems, Node.js tends to statically link in OpenSSL, which means that users will need to upgrade Node.js once new versions have been built and are available.
-(This hasn't happened yet, as at the time of writing.)
+Unlike many other ecosystems, Node.js tends to statically link in OpenSSL, which means you will need to upgrade Node.js once new versions have been built and are available.
+(This hasn't happened yet, as of the time of writing.)

-Users can check if they are parsing client certificates with a search like this: [https://sourcegraph.com/search?q=context:global+%28lang:JavaScript+OR+lang:TypeScript%29+requestCert%5Cs*:%5Cs*true&patternType=regexp](https://sourcegraph.com/search?q=context:global+%28lang:JavaScript+OR+lang:TypeScript%29+requestCert%5Cs*:%5Cs*true&patternType=regexp)
+You can check if you're parsing client certificates with a search like this: [https://sourcegraph.com/search?q=context:global+%28lang:JavaScript+OR+lang:TypeScript%29+requestCert%5Cs*:%5Cs*true&patternType=regexp](https://sourcegraph.com/search?q=context:global+%28lang:JavaScript+OR+lang:TypeScript%29+requestCert%5Cs*:%5Cs*true&patternType=regexp)

 #### Ruby